-This ones' ideal for those organic purists out there who are into recycling everything.
+This hydroponic fertilizer recipe is ideal for those organic purists out there who are into recycling everything.
 Most of the components, you'll be able to find around the home with the exception of aquarium water.
 This one's also best suited for folks who have a yard or at least access to a yard or garden space.

 - Build a compost heap or use a composting bin, situating in an isolated, secluded place outdoors.
 (Think: Odor and fumes! )

 - Use equal amounts of green and brown matter (Green: grass cuttings, veggie scraps, green leaves; Brown: straw, dirt, drying, yellowing or brown leaves, old paper or wood products, shredded up newspaper, even dryer lint.)

 - Turn up your pile with a shovel every day for 2-3 weeks until you've got a nice, ripe compost.